tla/stemmaweb/README.md

 Trying it out
 ------------
-A Dockerfile is included in the repository, which will set up a test version of Stemmaweb on an Ubuntu 14.04 LTS virtual server, listening on port 3000.
-If you want to install a production version, read on below.
+A `docker-compose.yml` file is included in this directory, which will launch Stemmaweb behind an nginx proxy listening on port 5000.
+It may be necessary to obtain your own development API keys for Google and reCAPTcha authentication, in order to create user accounts.

 Installation
 ------------

 To run Stemmaweb you need a working Perl installation (5.12 or above)